 Currently, she collaborates in Milan (IT) with MIUR – Italian Ministry of Education; and, in Copenhagen (DK) with DIS – Study Abroad in Scandinavia.
 Her research focus is on Architectural History and Theory and it found convergence on the History of Practices, Labour, and Welfare State.
 She co-edited the book “Utzonia: From/To Denmark with Love” (Trento: LIStLab Publisher 2020) and she authored chapters and articles published by Routledge, UK, 2021; AISU, IT, 2020; ArkDes, SE, 2020; AMPS, UK, 2020; ED Archinect, USA, 2019; CA2RE, DK, 2018; AAA, DK, 2018.

 Angela Gigliotti (partner)

 Collaborators since 2013:

 Office U67 ApS is looking for outstanding student/graduate interns for research and architectural projects for a period of 2-6 months.
 During this period you will work on a variety of commissioned short-term projects, with special emphasis on the office’s core research projects and exhibition design.
 For these projects, you will research different topics, write texts, design projects.
 In case you are interested please send an email to Mrs. Vicki Supert (collaboration @office-u67.net) together with your resume and portfolio (max 10MB).
-Internship covered by external scholarships (Erasmus +,…) and mandatory internship in student curricula will be given priority.
+Applications are considered on a rolling base.
+Due to the COVID-19 condition, we are not planning office activities to run as normal: instead, remote working will be required until further notice.
+Mandatory internship in student curricula will be given priority.
+Please note that the internship has to be recognized and agreed upon by the home university prior to departure.
 English is a must, Danish/Italian is appreciated.
-Please note that the internship has to be recognized and agreed by the home university prior departure.
-Applications are considered on a rolling base.
-In Fall 2020, due to the COVID-19 condition, remote working will be required; however, from Spring 2021 we are planning office activities to run as normal.

 OFFICE U67 ApS | CVR-nr 39302497